I wish my readers a Very happy Deepavali!

 The heart and the car molds are Konda’s playthings, which we thought would serve us better.
 The kids have a thing about eating snacks presented in lovable forms.
-Best thing about these biscuits are that they are easy to make and not consume lot of oil.
+The best thing about these biscuits is that they are easy to make and not consume a lot of oil.
 The whole sugar adds a different taste as you get to munch on them.

 Method to prepare:

-The roll it out in 1″ thickness as chapati.
+- The roll it out in inch thickness as chapati.
 Press the shape over it, until you complete the dough.

 These snacks are on the way to the following events!